Weald Moors: History

 A late 17th century parson of Kinnardsey (Kynnersley), the Rev. George Plaxton, wrote an account of the Weald Moors in 1673 in which he described much of it as still an impassable bog, and suggested that the entire area had until recently been a marsh other than those hamlets having the Anglo-Saxon word ey ("island") in their names.
 Plaxton was informed by elderly residents of the parish that the Moors had formerly been so overgrown with willow, alder and other marshland trees that they had customarily hung bells around the necks of their cattle to prevent losing them.

-In 1801 an Enclosure act, the "Wildmoors Inclosure Act", was passed, enabling local landowners (principally the Leveson-Gower family) to begin further drainage works.
-At this time the remaining marshland covered around 1200 acres, with a further 600 acres of adjoining land left uncultivated: the majority was used as summer grazing by tenant farmers and in the winter was flooded and impassable.
+In 1801 an inclosure act, the Wildmoors Inclosure Act 1801 (41 Geo.
+3. (U.K.) c. lxxvii), also known as the Salop.
+Inclosures and Drainage Act 1801, was passed, enabling local landowners (principally the Leveson-Gower family) to begin further drainage works.
+At this time the remaining marshland covered around 1,200 acres, with a further 600 acres of adjoining land left uncultivated: the majority was used as summer grazing by tenant farmers and in the winter was flooded and impassable.
 The works involved widening, straightening and embanking the existing strines, or brooks, and reversing the course of the old Preston Strine to eliminate seasonal flooding.
 Although as a result during the course of the early 19th century most of the area was reclaimed as farmland, some of the land remained suitable only as sheep pasture, being too boggy to bear cattle or grow other crops.
 Settlements remained small and scattered, and even now, the villages on the Moors are relatively small and isolated, although the northern suburbs of Telford are encroaching onto the area.
 The Weald Moors are still referenced in the names of the villages Eyton upon the Weald Moors and Preston upon the Weald Moors.

 Some parts of the moors are known by local names, such as the Tibberton and Cherrington Moors near the villages of the same name.
 Others are the Birch Moors around Adeney, the Rough or Preston Moors north of Preston, the Dayhouse Moor near Rodway, the Longford Moor west of Edgmond, and the Sleap Moor east of Crudgington.

 The Shrewsbury Canal (a branch of the Shropshire Union Canal) was constructed across the area, but is today derelict.

 Wildlife

-The farmland of the Weald Moors is a habitat for many birds which have now become rare elsewhere, such as the Barn Owl and Lapwing.
+The farmland of the Weald Moors is a habitat for many birds which have now become rare elsewhere, such as the barn owl and Lapwing.
 In recent years there has been some reflooding and restoration of fenland habitat in the area of Kynnersley.